Responses to both Highways England’s consultations (2017 and 2018) submitted by other organisations. This page is regularly updated.

 2018 – Response here.

-Please link to summary and full objection here.
+Please link to summary and full objections here.

 Wiltshire Archaeological and Natural History Society (WANHS – Wiltshire Museum)